End-to-End Learning on 3D Protein Structure for Interface Prediction: Experiments

 \section{Experiments}

-The combination of a dense featurization, large datasets, and a model that exploits the inherent structure of proteins allows us to outperform state-of-the-art methods on standardized and well-curated benchmarks, while making almost no assumptions with respect to the problem of protein interface prediction.
-Furthermore, we demonstrate the superior transferrability of the model's learned features by training competing methods on $\mathcal{C}_r$ and testing on $\mathcal{C}_p$.
-Finally, we observe the model's scalability, noting that there is potential for further performance improvements via scaling to a larger fraction of the training dataset.
-All reported models were run across a minimum of 3 replicates.
+To investigate the utility of the additional structural data provided in DIPS, we compare SASNet’s performance to state-of-the-art methods.
+Furthermore, we demonstrate that competing methods trained on the larger DIPS data set see their DB5 performance severely reduced.
+Finally, we examine the effect of various model hyperparameters, noting that there is potential for further performance improvements via scaling to a larger fraction of the training dataset.
+All reported models were run across 3 to 5 training seeds.

+In our performance comparisons, we utilize only information derivable from the individual protein structures provided, rather than information on evolutionarily related proteins --- both because our goal is to identify the best possible structural features and because information on related proteins is not always available (see Section \ref{related}).
+In particular, we exclude sequence conservation and co-evolution features, and re-run the training procedures of the compared models when necessary.
+We note that, in the real world, the interaction between two proteins is determined entirely by the structures of those two proteins, so the problem we address is a solvable one.